 Boulder Lake is a 8.3 mile heavily trafficked out and back trail located near Silverthorne, Colorado and is good for all skill levels.
-The trail is primarily used for hiking, camping, and fly fishing and is accessible from May until October.
+The trail is primarily used for hiking, camping, and fly fishing and is best used from May until October.

 This hike utilizes three trails to get to Boulder Lake.
 Don't park at the first parking lot you see, keep driving up the dirt road till you get to the Rock Creek Trail Head.
 You start off on the Rock Creek Trail.
 You'll come across the Gore Range Trail, you want to head to the right at that intersection, then after awhile you'll come up to the Boulder Lake trail intersection, take that to the left and you'll soon be at the Lower Boulder Lake.
 This is a moderate trail, wouldn't exactly classify this as easy.
 Maybe upper end of easy on the way up, but coming back there is a hill that is very steep and is anything but easy.
 Good for dogs as there is plenty of water run off.
 Lots of wildlife, in fact we had a chicken stand off with a Moose.
 Naturally when it started moving towards us we bushwacked up the hill and around, and eventually got back on the trail.
 You can see where this happened on my tracks.
 Mid September hike and there was very little in the bugs respect.
 No mosquitoes to speak of as in other posts.
 Leaves were changing producing some beautiful views.
 Payoff at the top is top notch.